5e3/CompoundFs/README.md

 be moved or send around as it exists as a single OS file.

 ### Transactional Write-Operations
-Write-operations either succeed entirely or appear as if they have never happend at all.
+Write-operations either succeed entirely or appear as if they never happend at all.
-Application crashes, power-failures or file-system exceptions can never cripple existing file-data.
-File meta data is only manipulated by successfull transactions.
+Application crashes, power-failures or file-system exceptions can not cripple existing file-data as file meta data is only manipulated by successfull transactions.
 Incomplete transactions are ignored and eventually rolled back.

 ### Two Phase Write-Operations
-A write-operation consists of a first phase were any number of directory manipulations and file creation/append/delete or bulk-write operations can take place.
+A write-operation consists of a first phase where any number of directory manipulations and file creation/append/delete or bulk-write operations can take place.
 Gigabytes of data can be written during this phase.
-The writer's changes are at first only visible to the writer itself while multiple readers still see the state of the file before the beginning of the write-operation.
+The writer's changes are at first only visible to the writer itself while multiple readers still see the state of the file before the write-operation.
-The end of the write-operation employs a short commit-phase which makes the entire write-operation visible.
+The end of the write-operation employs a short commit-phase which makes the entire write-operation visible in one go.
 During the commit-phase the writer has exclusive access to the file and readers have to wait for the writer to complete.

+### High Performance Directory Structure
+The internal file structure is organized as a B+Tree to ensure short access times.
+Key-value pairs have dynamic size to pack the maximum amount of data into the tree's nodes.

 # General Organization

-- All data is organized in pages of 4096 bytes which is exptected to be the atomic size for hardware write-operations to external storage.
+- File meta data is organized in pages of 4096 bytes which is exptected to be the atomic size for hardware write-operations to external storage.
-- Pages can be in any of three states: `Read, New, DirtyRead`.
+- Pages can be in one  of three states: `Read, New, DirtyRead`.
   - `Read` pages where brought into memory because we needed  their information.
   - `New` pages did not exist before.
   - `DirtyRead` pages were first brought into memory as `Read` pages but need to be updated by the